7RU7H/CTFs/HackTheBox/Retired-Machines/Dynstr/Dynstr-Helped-Through.md

 ![](butroutetable.png)
 nothing in resolv.conf

 Exfiled the `/home/bindmgr/support-case-C62796521` directory
 ![](exfilthecasework.png)

 ![](commout.png)

-The `strace` leakes the SSH private key, which also very handlerly is perfectly formatted for echo
+The `strace` leaks the SSH private key, which also very handlerly is perfectly formatted for echo
 ![](sshidainthestrace.png)

 Exfil the script broke so I went back to get that as I still need the password